dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/setting-up-scala-kinesis-enrich.md

 This guide covers how to setup Scala Kinesis Enrich.

 1. [Installation] [installation].
-You need to install EmrEtlRunner on your own server.
-It will interact with Amazon Kinesis via the Amazon API
+You need to install Scala Kinesis Enrich on your own server.
+It will interact with Amazon Kinesis via the Amazon API.
 2. [Configuration] [config].
-How to use EmrEtlRunner at the command line, to instuct it to process data from your collector
+How to use Scala Kinesis Enrich at the command line, to instruct it to process data from your collector
 3. [Running] [running].

 [installation]: Installing-Scala-Kinesis-Enrich